Total Pageviews

 It is of a Catalan Gothic architectural design which means it does not create towering buildings, but to build a balance of dimensions of the whole structure

-As you walk the famous narrow streets of Barcelona you will enter may different city squares like Felipe Neri, Plaza Nova or Plaza del Angel which will have a mixture of old & new
+As you walk the famous narrow streets of Barcelona you will enter may different city squares like Felipe Neri, Plaza Nova or Plaza del Angel which will have a mixture of old plus new

 As i leave Barcelona here are a few fun facts;

-A) Two official languages Spanish & Catalian
+A) Two official languages Spanish and Catalian

 B) Its the only City to have received the Royal Gold Medal in architecture